 Dental Procedures Houston, TX

-Check out what others are saying about our dental services on Yelp: Dental Procedures Houston
+Check out what others are saying about our dental services on Yelp: Dental Procedures in Houston, TX

 Questions Answered on This Page

 Though wisdom tooth extractions are the most common, there are several other reasons patients may need to remove their teeth.
 These include but are not limited to crowding, excessive tooth decay, and tooth infection.
 While removing visible teeth is relatively simple, removing teeth that are below the surface, broken, or impacted may require a more involved procedure.
 In a simple extraction, the patient will receive a local anesthetic to numb the area while the dentist loosens and removes the tooth.
 In a more involved extraction, the patient may receive both local and intravenous (IV) anesthesia to render them unconscious throughout the procedure.

 “Though wisdom tooth extractions are the most common, there are several other reasons patients may need to remove their teeth.”

 Q. How should I take care of my teeth after fillings?

 A. Having a good oral hygiene regimen is integral to maintaining fillings.
 This involves seeing the dentist for routine dental procedures, brushing your teeth with a fluoride toothpaste daily, and flossing and rinsing with an antibacterial mouthwash daily.

 Q. Do root canal treatments hurt?